On computing the determinant, other characteristic polynomial coefficients, and inverse in Clifford algebras of arbitrary dimension: Introduction

 \section{Introduction}

-The real Clifford algebras $\cl_{p,q}$ are isomorphic to the matrix algebras over $\R$, $\C$, $\R\oplus\R$, $\H$, or $\H\oplus\H$ depending on $p-q\mod 8$.
-The advantage of Clifford algebras over matrix algebras is a more powerful mathematical apparatus, which allows us to naturally realize different geometric structures and operations (the exterior product, the left and right contractions, the grade structure), spin group, spinors, etc. At the same time, the matrix methods are also useful for different purposes and applications.
-Therefore the problem arises to transfer the matrix methods to the formalism of Clifford algebras.
-Note the papers \cite{AblMP, Helm, polar, MM, polar2}.

-The problem of the determinant and inverses in Clifford algebras (or geometric algebras) $\cl_{p,q}$, $p+q=n$, is very important from the theoretical and practical points of view.
-The explicit (symbolic, basis-free) formulas for inverses of Clifford algebras elements give us the explicit formulas for the solutions of linear algebraic equations in Clifford algebras, which are used in different applications of Clifford algebras -- in physics, engineering, computer science, robotics, signal and image processing, etc.
+The problem of computing the determinant and inverse in Clifford algebras (or geometric algebras, \cite{Lounesto}) $\cl_{p,q}$, $p+q=n$ is very important from the theoretical and practical points of view.
+The explicit (symbolic, basis-free) formulas for the inverse of Clifford algebra elements give us explicit formulas for the solutions to linear algebraic equations $AXB=C$ for known $A, B, C\in\cl_{p,q}$ and unknown $X\in\cl_{p,q}$.
+The results of this paper give us the basis-free solution to the Sylvester equation $AX+XB=C$ in the case of arbitrary dimension $n=p+q$, see \cite{ShirokovSylv} (see the cases $n\leq 3$ in \cite{acusSylv}).
+Note that the Sylvester equation and its particular case, the Lyapunov equation (with $B=A^H$), are widely used in different applications -- image processing, control theory, stability analysis, signal processing, model reduction, and many more.